clipperhouse/netlify/content/courtesy-to-be-wrong.md

 Many managers perfect the art of never being particularly wrong (or right).
 Let’s call this style Carl.

 Carl is highly  [agreeable](https://work.qz.com/1309735/adam-grant-the-best-employees-are-not-the-agreeable-ones/), but at the end of the day, he does little that risks being wrong.
-His ideas are fine and useful, but it’s hard to test outcomes of these beliefs.
+His ideas are fine and useful, but it’s hard to test outcomes of his beliefs.

 Unlike Jan, Carl will never be particularly accountable – and, synonymously, makes little difference to the organization.
 I find this uncourteous.